Sun Air Express is the hometown airline in many of the cities we serve.

 Persons who are barefoot and over five (5) years of age;

-Persons who are unable to occupy a seat with the seat belt fastened, or persons whose body weight exceeds load limits specificed by the aircraft manufacturer;
+Persons who are unable to occupy a seat with the seat belt fastened, or persons whose body weight exceeds load limits specified by the aircraft manufacturer;

 Persons who appear to be intoxicated or under the influence of drugs;